Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Numerical example

-We solve the mentioned problems using the present method with the neo-Hookean material model, as well as the linear poroelastic one with the effective elasticity tensor $\mathbb{\tilde C}$, Biot modulus $M$, Biot coefficient $\alpha$, and hydraulic conductivity $\tens K_i$ identified using the same RVE properties as the ALE model (for more details on RVE-based linear poroelasticity see e.g. \cite{Hdehghani1}).
+We solve the mentioned problems using the present method with the neo-Hookean material model.
+We also solve the same problem using the linear poroelastic approach with the effective elasticity tensor $\mathbb{\tilde C}$, Biot modulus $M$, Biot coefficient $\alpha$, and hydraulic conductivity $\tens K$ identified using the same RVE properties as the ALE model (for more details on multi-scale linear poroelasticity see e.g. \cite{Hdehghani1}).
 We expect the mechanical responses under smaller deformations to be close while they diverge at higher deformations.
-The dimensionless fluid dynamic viscosity $\mu^f = 1e{-3}$ is adopted resulting in initial Hydraulic conductivity $(K_{i})_{jj} = 1.943 \quad j = 1, 2, 3$.
+The dimensionless fluid dynamic viscosity $\mu^f = 1e{-3}$ is adopted resulting in initial hydraulic conductivity $(K_{i})_{jj} = 1.943 \quad j = 1, 2, 3$.
+We discretise the homogenised domain with 106 elements (chosen through sensitivity analysis) in the longitudinal direction and one element in the other direction (with 3 nodal degrees of freedom) since the microscopic response $\langle\nabla_{\vect Y} \vect u^{(1)}\rangle_s$ is 3D although the homogenised response $\nabla_{\vect X} \vect u^{(0)}$ is 1D (see Figure \ref{dyu1_Av_2}).

-We define Settlement as the negative displacement in ordinate direction ($- u^{(0)}_2$).
+We define settlement as the negative displacement in ordinate direction ($- u^{(0)}_2$).
 In order to ensure that the linearisation of the ANN (Equation \eqref{linearisation}) is valid/accurate, we apply the external load in 10 increments at the beginning of the consolidation process with very small changes in time (one-tenth of the usual time increments) which results in a sheer (but incremental) increase in settlement and porepressure (see Figures \ref{T_SettlementMax} and \ref{T_PorepressureMax}).